nowrep/obs-vkcapture/README.md

 ## Building

-If you have [just](https://github.com/casey/just) installed, you can build with `just build`.
+If you have [just](https://github.com/casey/just) installed, you can build by running `just`.
 If not, use the script below.

     mkdir -p build && cd build
     cmake -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release ..